 When backing up your SQL Server database, you have the option of taking transaction log backups.
 These are quick, small backups containing a sequence of all your database’s changes.
 Transaction log backups are mightily useful for point-in-time recovery.
 Continue reading Why Transaction Log backups are important

-We have updated the SqlBak Dashboard – this is the main control panel where users can see all of their backup jobs on a single page (see demo).
-The new features will be particularly useful for customers who have many SQL Server backup jobs.
+We have updated the SqlBak Dashboard – this is the main control panel where users can see all of their backup jobs on a single page.
+The new features will be particularly useful for customers who have many DBMS backup jobs.
 Let’s take a look at how these new features can make your life easier.

 SqlBak’s dashboard has been upgraded to be more user intuitive interface, in order to provide the most essential information in just a quick glance as well as making modifications to the job.